Features | Map | Visitor comments | Local info | Dining out

 'The most amazing place for a family holiday - everything has been thought of.
 It's more like the most perfect home than a holiday house.'
 Martina, from Middlesex (over the telephone).

 Set in lyrical Powys countryside, close to the Brecon Beacons National Park, Llwyn Howell offers everything the visitor needs for a romantic escape or a family holiday – and more.
 Stunning views, cosy comfort, and lots of garden space make this very special Welsh farm house the perfect location for a refreshing get-away.
 Llwyn Howell sleeps 2 to 4 adults, plus 2 children on bunk beds and 2 children on a futon, an infant and 2 dogs.

 This lovely cottage can be rented by a couple at a discount of 25% outside the school holidays based on the use of one double bed only (when you book for a couple, the price will be discounted automatically).

-Upstairs, there is a master bedroom with a king-size bed, a cosy double bedroom, a bunk-bedroom with full-size bunks, and a sweet bathroom with a claw-footed roll-top bath, candles in sconces, and a view that will keep you in the bath until fingers and toes are wrinkly with soaking.
+Upstairs, there is a master bedroom with a king-size bed, a cosy double bedroom, a bunk-bedroom for children with full-size bunks, and a sweet bathroom with a claw-footed roll-top bath, candles in sconces, and a view that will keep you in the bath until fingers and toes are wrinkly with soaking.

-The enclosed garden has a magical view from the front of the house, as well as plenty of space behind (plus fields around), some vegetable beds for veg and herbs in season, a fantastic climbing-frame-cum-tree house, a swing and a trampoline (with safety net).
+The enclosed garden has a magical view from the front of the house, as well as plenty of space behind (plus fields around), some vegetable beds for veg and herbs in season, a fantastic climbing-frame-cum-tree house, a swing and a trampoline with safety net.
 A table and chairs sit on the lawn in front of the house for enjoying sunny meals, evening drinks and making the most of the far-reaching view and the varied wildlife.